 1.) not needed for new change order, 2.) not needed for new change order, 3.) look at message efficiency and incorporate both TN lists and TN-range lists, 4.) the issue is determining the failed list.
 This assumes that the DBs are in sync.
 There are complex queries in both places.
 May need to break out these issues and talk through them to get agreement that we won’t pursue these at this time.
 5.) today there are SPs that use more than one DPC for a single LRN code.
 Continue discussion on having the DPC at the LRN level and DPC at the SV level for exception basis (what are the pros/cons).
 Would want to explicitly broadcast at the LRN level, so that we know they have this data.
 Also a conversion effort to clean up or sync up the SVs to use this new approach, 6.) continue to discuss large volume as necessary.

-For NANC 397, the group agreed to document that this 25K/hr would occur in no more than four regions at a time.
+For NANC 397, the group agreed to document that this 25K/hr would occur in no more than four regions at a time. (see LNPAWG update below for January 2011)

 Nov ‘07 LNPAWG– continued discussion in the LNPAWG meeting (Change Management agenda item).
 The group accepted 397 as the change order that updates the transaction rate from 4.0/sec up to 7.0/sec.
 All other options have been moved into NANC 425, and will be discussed as necessary under that change order.